-Mangalore or Mangaluru, the port city, is well-known for its traditional cuisines.
+Mangalore, the port city, is well-known for its traditional cuisines.
 No wonder, several restaurants and eateries in Mangalore serve many kinds of cuisines including sea foods, Chinese, American, and other popular and delicious dishes.
 Jotted down are some of the must visit eateries of Mangalore.

 Hotel Narayana – Hotel Narayana is a picturesque and charming eatery serving the best fish fry in the city.
 It is a place that scores less when comes to ambiance but stands tall in taste.
 The fish served here is always fresh.
 If you are a seafood lover, then this is a must visit place in Mangalore.

 Pallkhi – Pallkhi is one of the most popular eateries in Mangalore that mostly attracts couples looking for an intimate dinner.
 Besides, it boasts a rooftop eating area for candlelight dinners and a party hall for big groups.
 The menu offers traditional Mangalorean or Udupi cuisine along with South Indian, North Indian and Chinese influences.
 Also, it boasts a bar which stocks beers, wines and spirits perfect to accompany any meal.